 Do you know you can access your iPhone or iPad’s Flashlight, Clock, Calculator, Airplane Mode, Do Not Disturb feature and more with only two taps?
 All of these features are available via the iOS Control Center.
-To quickly access the Control Center, tap on the Home button on the face of the device, then slide your finger up from the very bottom of the glass.
+In iOS 7 through iOS 11, you can to quickly access the Control Center, tap on the Home button on the face of the device, then slide your finger up from the very bottom of the glass.
 You’ll lift a curtain to reveal the Control Center.
 Use the image below as a guide.

 The Control Center was added in iOS 7 in 2013, but I find that many people haven’t found it.
 I use it almost daily when I need a flashlight, to set a timer to remind me when my parking will expire or calculate a tip.
 The Control Center is enabled by default, but you may need to allow access within apps by doing the following.
 Tap on Settings and then tap on Control Center.
 Enable Access Within Apps.

 Accessing Control Center is pretty easy.
 I’ve shown you how to access it from the Lock Screen.
 To access it within an app, slide your finger up from the bottom of your screen.
 Make sure you start with your finger at the bottom edge of the screen, in other words, outside the display area.
 To close the Control Center press the Home button.
-If you have an iPhone X, swipe down from the upper right corner of the screen.
+Again, if you have an iPhone X (or newer), which doesn’t have a Home button, or if you’ve upgraded to iOS 12, then swipe down from the upper right corner of the screen.

 There are two ways to exit the Control Center, simply tap outside of the Control Center, on another portion of your device’s screen or press the Home button.
 On an iPhone X swipe up from the bottom edge of the screen or tap the screen.